 As part of PlaNYC, NYC DOT is working to improve pedestrian access and calm motor vehicle movement around subway entrances and bus stops to make reaching mass transit easier and more convenient.
 Learn more about Safe Routes to Transit

 Safe Streets for Seniors

-DOT installs attractive and durable benches around the city, particularly at bus stops, retail corridors, and in areas with high concentrations of senior citizens.
-These benches make streets more comfortable for transit riders and pedestrians, especially for those who are older and disabled.
+NYC DOT installs attractive and durable benches around the city, particularly at bus stops, retail corridors, and in areas with high concentrations of senior citizens.
+These benches make streets more comfortable for transit riders and pedestrians, especially for those who are older or have disabilities.
 Learn more and request a bench

-DOT Art is a public art initiative to enliven the urban landscape with unexpected temporary art installations on DOT properties in all five boroughs.
-Organizations or organization-artist teams are invited to apply to one of DOT Art's programs.
+DOT Arts and Culture is an initiative to enliven the urban landscape with temporary art installations on NYC DOT properties in all five boroughs.
+Organizations or organization-artist teams are invited to apply to one of DOT Arts and Culture’s programs.

 Street Design Manual

 The New York City Street Design Manual provides policies and design guidelines to city agencies, design professionals, private developers and community groups for the improvement of streets and sidewalks throughout the five boroughs.
 It is intended to serve as a comprehensive resource for promoting higher quality street designs and more efficient project implementation.
 Visit the NYC Street Design Manual website

 Street Seats is a citywide program where partners apply to transform underused streets into vibrant, social public spaces between the months of March through December.
 Learn more about Street Seats

 WalkNYC is New York City’s standard for pedestrian wayfinding.
 While the City has many signs directing drivers these provide very little benefit to pedestrians.
 The goal of WalkNYC is to remedy this information and navigation gap.

 NYC DOT hosts large-scale, annual car-free events to reimagine the streets of New York City as more inviting public spaces for walking, cycling, playing and much more without the noise and congestion of cars.